 Figure 2.
 Challenges of Teachers in the Delivery of Mixed-Mode Instruction

-3.3 Insights Can be Drawn Based from the Findings
+3.3 Insights Can be Drawn from the Findings

 The findings of this study highlight various challenges encountered by teachers in delivering mixed-mode instruction.
 These challenges, particularly technological support and training, enhancing student engagement strategies, and managing teacher workload and stress, provide valuable insights into the areas that require attention to improve teaching and learning in this setup.